-If you can travel to Labuan Bajo by bus to decrease your carbon footprint to get here, if that’s not possible then take the shortest flight possible.
+Try to travel to Labuan Bajo by boat to decrease your carbon footprint to get here.
+If that’s not possible then take the shortest flight possible.

 We took a day trip to see Komodo Island which included Padar Island, Pink Beach, the Komodo dragons and Manta Point.
 If you want to avoid the crowds, there are also Komodo dragons on the nearby Rinca Island too.

-It’s better to go on a group tour rather than a private boat to minimise your carbon footprint, but for some reason (possibly Komodo inactivity), all the boats get to Komodo at the same time.
+It’s better to go on a group tour rather than a private boat to minimise your carbon footprint.
+For some reason (possibly Komodo inactivity), all the boats get to Komodo at the same time.

 As well as the Komodo dragons, you are likely to see rusa deer and wild boar on the island as they’re used to people so not too timid.
-Keep your distance from wildlife as it takes energy for them to run away from you and can cause them stress.
+Remember to keep your distance from wildlife.
+It takes energy for them to run away from you and can cause them stress.
 The deer are illegally hunted as well as the dragons eating them so it’s a tough life being a deer on Komodo.

-When you are in the park you cannot smoke as the land is so dry that it causes fires and smoking on the boat is a fire hazard.
+When you are in the park you cannot smoke as the land is so dry that it causes fires.
+Smoking on the boat is also a fire hazard.
 Cigarettes are a major source of marine pollution so avoid smoking at all if you can.

-Two guides will take you all on a short walk to see the dragons, it’s really hot so make sure to bring water, hat and sunscreen!
-We found a single dragon by a tree and the guides encouraged people to take selfies with it, but asked for no pictures taken of them so they didn’t get caught.
+Two guides will take you all on a short walk to see the dragons, it’s really hot so make sure to bring water, a hat and sunscreen!
+We found a single dragon by a tree and the guides encouraged people to take selfies with it.
+They asked for no pictures taken of them so they didn’t get caught.

 This struck me as an odd practise as they are supposed to be protecting wildlife and not exploiting it for tourists.
-Komodo dragons are a wild animal and not for our entertainment so I don’t agree with taking selfies with them.
+Komodo dragons are a wild animal and not for our entertainment.
+Naturally, I don’t agree with taking selfies with them.
 The dragon in question actually moved, so I don’t think he liked this harassment either.

 If you see a baby Komodo dragon (they live in trees to avoid being eaten) then keep it to yourself as these are the ones people steal.
 It goes without saying that you should report it if you see people acting suspiciously around young dragons.

-If you’re buying food or souvenirs from the market then avoid plastics at all costs as there is nowhere to dispose of it here so it may well end up in the sea.
+If you’re buying food or souvenirs from the market then avoid plastics at all costs.
+There is nowhere to dispose of it here so it may well end up in the sea.
 Many companies provide a packed lunch so make sure to request paper and not plastic packaging for your Nasi lemak.

 If you’re visiting the Komodo Islands, then you’ll probably fit in a trip to Manta Point to see the rays there.
-We could see the mantas really well from the boat as they were feeding on the surface, but once we jumped in it was difficult to find them in the choppy waters.
+We could see the mantas really well from the boat as they were feeding on the surface.
+Once we jumped in it was difficult to find them in the choppy waters.

-We also went snorkelling at the Pink Beach where there were some beautiful fish, but one of the boats had its anchor blown into some coral which was devastating to see.
+We also went snorkelling at the Pink Beach where there were some beautiful fish swimming around.
+Sadly, one of the boats had its anchor blown into some coral which was devastating to see.
 Always ask your skipper to drop anchor far from the coral so this doesn’t happen.